jalantechnologies/handbook/README.md

 -   Be patient.
 Listen first.
 Understand other's perspective first.
 Speak after.
 -   Always be professional in both verbal and written communication, both internally and externally.
 Use Grammarly if you need help with your written communication.
 -   If you are on a call, please turn on video in both internal and external communication.
 It feels pretty weird talking to a computer.
 Seeing creates a human connection.
--   Make sure your profile accurately describes what you do on Slack, Github, LinkedIn, Angel.co including a profile picture.
+-   Make sure your profile accurately describes what you do on Github, LinkedIn, Angel.co including a profile picture.
 Prospective clients and team members often research about us on the internet.

 ### Daily Status Update